Yrgarcia/EMSSG/README.md

 This is an attempted reimplementation of the EMSSG model proposed by [Ghanimifard et al. (2015)](https://aclweb.org/anthology//R15-1029).

 ## Getting Started
 After cloning the project, the file structure should not be altered, as some functions depend on it.

 ### Prerequisites

 Install all requirements by pasting the following command into your terminal:

   `pip install -r requirements.txt`

+Download and unzip the [TreeTagger par file](http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/) for either Spanish, Finnish, German or Polish and place it in the corresponding folder (for Spanish: `/Preprocessing/es_en/`).

 ### Configure Parameters
 Enter parameters in `config.json`: